 Upon impact, the Corolla screeched to a halt, idling for several dramatic seconds before reversing direction.
 With another screech of its tires, it came roaring back.
 But I was already sprinting down the sidewalk.

-I had made it halfway down the street, reaching a side road that jutted up a steep incline, when the Corolla, picking up speed, swerved to the right, jumped the curb, and smashed into a garbage can, the contents tumbling out ahead of me.
+Still sprinting, still seething, I had made it halfway down the street to a side road that jutted up a steep incline, when the Corolla, with an increase in speed, swerved to the right, jumped the curb, and smashed into a garbage can, the contents tumbling out ahead of me.

 I leaped over the debris undeterred and veered up the hill, which I knew would end in a cul-de-sac.
 But that was my strategy.
-Instead of continuing the ascent, I ducked into the first yard I encountered and ran to the gate of the fence, where I lifted the latch and hurried into the backyard.
+Instead of continuing the ascent, I ducked into the first yard I encountered and ran to the gate of the fence, where I lifted the latch and hurried into the temporary shelter.

-The yard was pitch black, and the house itself — a single-storied ranch style with stuccoed walls and boarded windows — was abandoned, perhaps a foreclosure.
+The backyard was pitch black, and the house itself — a single-storied ranch style with stuccoed walls and boarded windows — was abandoned, perhaps a foreclosure.
 I listened to the engine of the red Corolla as it continued up the street, eventually sputtering to a stop somewhere.

 With jagged breath and my heart still running a track meet, I relaxed my shoulders, dangled my arms, and exhaled through pursed lips.
 At that moment, the shroud of blackness in the yard felt safe, even inviting.
 It was the first minute of peace I had experienced since I started the walk.

-The rain had finally stopped, and the foliage dripped from the earlier storm.
+The rain had mercifully stopped, and the foliage dripped from the earlier storm.
 I counted each droplet that struck a leaf — a momentary escape from reality.
 But I couldn’t stop thinking about the deranged occupants in the red corolla: What had I done to them and what was the length of the two-by-four that was clearly crammed up their backside?
 I concluded that the fly that luxuriates too long on a few choice crumbs of apple cobbler becomes one with the fly swatter.
 I chose to keep moving.
 I had to get home.